A Four Day Itinerary of Things to do in Invermere

 10 p.m.
 GLORY FOR THE VALLEY

 Josh Wall is the finest bartender in the Valley.
 The place he co-owns, ULLR Bar, is next door to Birchwood.
 Best margarita in town without question.
 He’ll even whip you up a Sazerac if you’re so inclined.
-New this summer is a grassy beer garden out front.
-Check it out.
+Be sure to pay a visit to the grassy beer garden out front.

 7 a.m.
 UP AND AT ‘EM